vincetrain/samba/README.md

 docker run -it --rm -p 445:445 -v "/home/example/data:/storage" vincetrain/samba
 ```

+Default credentials are samba:secret, but changing these credentials is recommended.

 ## Configuration ⚙️

-### How do I connect to a user's home share?
+### How do I connect to a share?

-You can connect to a user's share by using the following address: [server-address]/[user name]
+You can connect to a share by using the following address: [server-address]/[user name]

 On Windows Explorer, this looks like `\\192.168.2.2\samba`, where "192.168.2.2" is replaced with the address of the server behind this container, and "samba" is replaced by the username".